danielsollondon/azlinuxprov/readme.md

-# Public Preview : Removing the Azure Linux Agent
+# Private Preview : Removing the Azure Linux Agent

 # Step 1 : Create custom image
 If the Linux image does not contain agent 2.2.32 ('waagent -version'), then you will need to create a custom image with this baked in.

-There are multiple ways to create custom images in the example here, a [Packer configuration](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) is used.
+There are multiple ways to create custom images in the example here, this repo contains Packer and Azure Resource Manager Templates.

 For a sample Packer config to bake in the 2.2.32 agent, see this [repo](https://github.com/danielsollondon/azlinuxprov), deploy the config: